hyperledger/indy-node/docs/requests.md

 - `did` (base58-encoded string; optional):

     Target DID we create a Schema for as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.
+    It differs from `submitterDID` metadata field, where `submitterDID` is the DID of the submitter.
-    If not specified, the `did` will be equal to `senderDid`.
+    If not specified, the `did` will be equal to `submitterDID`.

-    *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Schema for.
+    *Example*: `submitterDID` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Schema for.

 - `attrNames` (array of strings):